What is the Washington State Association?

 The Boys & Girls Club provides a safe place to learn and grow, ongoing relationships with caring adult professionals, life enhancing programs, character development experiences, hope and opportunity.

-President: Mary Budke, Boys & Girls Clubs of the Olympic Peninsula, Sequim, WA
+President: Ron McHenry – Boys & Girls Clubs of Skagit County, Mount Vernon, WA

 Treasurer: Brian Ace, Boys & Girls Clubs of Benton and Franklin Counties, Pasco, WA

-Secretary: Heather Powell, Boys & Girls Clubs of Whatcom County, Bellingham, WA
+Secretary: Allie Friese, Boys & Girls Clubs of the Long Beach Peninsula, Ilwaco, WA